Connections-Business-Directory/Connections/readme.txt

 Many bug fixes throughout.
 This is a highly recommended update.

 = 0.7.3.5 =
 Many bug fixes throughout.
 This is a highly recommended update.

+= 0.7.3.6 =
+Many bug fixes throughout.
+This is a highly recommended update.